Nolan Arenado Player Props: Cardinals vs. Giants

-On Wednesday, Nolan Arenado (.231 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
-First pitch is at 9:45 PM ET.
+Nolan Arenado -- with a slugging percentage of .150 in his past 10 games, including no home runs) -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with Logan Webb on the hill, on April 27 at 3:45 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Giants.
+He had a hitless performance in his previous game (0-for-4) against the Giants.

 Nolan Arenado Game Info & Props vs. the Giants